Living Lab

 See the research findings.

-Goal: Understand the feasibility of combined underground heat/cold storage and heat pump technology as part of the campus energy system strategy & advance understanding of geothermal as a climate and energy solution at the district scale.
+Understand the feasibility of combined underground heat/cold storage and heat pump technology as part of the campus energy system strategy.

-Partnership: Led by Kenichi Soga, Professor, Department of Civil and Environmental Engineering in partnership with Facilities Services, the Office of Sustainability and Lawrence Berkeley National Laboratory.
+Led by Kenichi Soga, Professor, Department of Civil and Environmental Engineering in partnership with Facilities Services, the Office of Sustainability and Lawrence Berkeley National Laboratory.

 Providing electric load flexibility & reliability at Berkeley